qwertie/testpack/readme.md

       of the tar.gz file on exit.
 --prepacked=file
       Skips running `npm pack` and unpacks the specified file.
---verbose
-      Emit more text describing what testpack is doing --show-json
+--show-json
       Shows the JSON equivalent of the specified arguments, then quits.
       You can put these settings in a "testpack" section of package.json.
 -!, --nontest pattern
       Ignores the specified files (glob pattern) when searching for tests.
+-v, --verbose
+      Emits more text describing what testpack is doing.
 ~~~

 **Caution:** your shell may transform special characters before they reach